FANUC Inline Measurement Program

 • 1: The ID of the string register for storing the part name.

-• 2: The ID of the string register for storing the SN of the part.
+• 2: The ID of the string register for storing the part SN.

 • 1: The quality inspection mode.
 1 stands for full inspection, and 2 stands for partial inspection.

-The quality inspection mode here should be the same as that set in the Mech-Metrics.
+The quality inspection mode here must be consistent with that set in Mech-Metrics.

-• 10: The ID of the numeric register that is used to store whether the operation mode, as returned by Mech-Metrics, is a loop execution or a one-time execution.
+• 10: The ID of the numeric register for storing whether the operation mode returned by Mech-Metrics is continuous execution or single execution.

 Input part to Mech-Metrics